NVIDIA/FasterTransformer/docs/gptj_guide.md

 ### Docker image

-* The model was built and tested with the use nvcr image `nvcr.io/nvidia/pytorch:21.07-py3`. e.g.
+* The model was built and tested with the use nvcr image `nvcr.io/nvidia/pytorch:22.07-py3`. e.g.

     ```bash
-    nvidia-docker run -ti --rm nvcr.io/nvidia/pytorch:21.07-py3 bash
+    nvidia-docker run -ti --rm nvcr.io/nvidia/pytorch:22.07-py3 bash
     ```

-### Setup
+### Build project

 * Get the code and install all dependencies: